gthmb/jquery-free-transform/README.md

 ##### Getting the bounding box

-You can retrieve the bounding box of the transformed selector by passing 'getBounds'.
+You can retrieve the bounding box of the transformed selector by passing `'getBounds'`.
 This method is only available for single selectors, not groups.
 It returns an object with the bounds information.
 This method is not chainable.

 	var b = $('mydiv').getBounds();
 	console.log(b.xmin, b.ymax, b.height, b.center.x);

 ##### Destroying the plugin
-If you want to remove the freetrans functionality from a selector, you can pass 'destroy'.
-It will unbind any events, and destroy the <code>$.data('freetrans')</code> object.
+If you want to remove the freetrans functionality from a selector, you can pass `'destroy'`.
+It will unbind any events, and destroy the `$.data('freetrans')` object.

-	// hide the controls
+	// destroy plugin for mydiv
 	$('mydiv').freetrans('destroy');

 ### Usage Notes